Aircraft canopy: Ejection seat system

 On many high-performance military aircraft, the canopy is an integral part of the ejection seat system.
 The pilot cannot be ejected from the aircraft until the canopy is no longer in the path of the ejection seat.
 In most ejection seat equipped aircraft, the canopy is blown upwards and rearwards by explosive charges.
 The relative wind then blows the canopy away from the ejection path.
 However, on some aircraft, such as the McDonnell Douglas AV-8B Harrier II, the pilot may be forced to eject when in a hover, or when going too slow for the relative wind to move the canopy out of the path of the ejection seat.
 In that situation, the pilot could possibly impact the canopy when ejecting.
 To overcome that possibility, some aircraft have a thin cord of plastic explosive zig-zagging across the canopy over the pilot's head.
 In the event of an ejection, the explosive cord is activated first, shattering the canopy.
 Then the ejection seat and pilot is launched through the shattered canopy.

 Construction

 Most modern acrylic canopies are vacuum formed.
 A sheet of acrylic is secured to a female mould, then the entire assembly is heated in an oven until the acrylic is pliable.
 The air is then removed from the mould and the acrylic sheet is drawn into it, forming the shape of the canopy.
 The acrylic is then trimmed to the appropriate shape and attached to an aluminum or composite frame.
 Some one-off canopies are made in a similar fashion, but since a mould would be too time-consuming to make, the acrylic is heated and vacuum formed until it approximates the shape the builder is seeking.
 This type of construction is less precise, however, and each canopy is unique.
 If multiple canopies will be needed, a mould is almost always used.

+Openings

+Aircraft canopies have various opening methods: